 Soften yeast in warm water.
 Combine scalded milk (or warm water and dry milk), sugar, salt and shortening.
 Add about 5 Cups of flour and mix well.
 Add softened yeast/water mixture.
 Blend well.
 Add flour, 1 Cup at a time, just until you have a soft, but not sticky dough.
 Knead very well.
 (10 minutes by hand, or 2-3 by bread mixer).
 Turn out into large bowl and seal, or cover.
 Let dough raise 1 hour.
 Punch down.
 Let raise again for 45 minutes.
 Punch down and let raise 20 minutes.
 Divide into 6 loaves.
 Roll out jelly roll fashion and place in greased bread tins.

 Let raise for 1 1/2 hours, or until the bread is 2-3 inches above the sides of the pans.
 Bake at 350 degrees for 35 minutes, or until a nice golden brown.
 Cool on racks.
 When cool, keep bread in plastic bags.
 Can be frozen up to 6 months.

 Mom would bake her loaves in anything that was oven proof (except the cases when used one of her Village Bakery helpers): terracota pots, frying pans, dutch ovens, tin coffee cans are the ones I remember most!
 Wonderful memories with the smells filling the air.

-As you can see, my Mom was the white bread person, me?
+As you can see, my Mom was the white bread person, her favorite bread was always brioche buns, me?
 I love to add seeds like caraway, sesame, dill, sunflower and maybe even a bit of oatmeal on the top.
 I like a more artesian look.
 Happy baking.